-One way to deal with these kinds of environments would be to flatten them and treat them as usual, i.e. you could name the environment such as "windows_edge" or "mac_chrome" but...
+One way to deal with these kinds of environments would be to flatten them and treat them as usual, i.e. you could name the environment such as "Windows10_Chrome" or "macOS_Firefox" but...

-- You could have a ton of composed environments which wouldn't be manageable at all - You couldn't analyze coverage just from the perspective of one of those variables (e.g. "mac" or "edge"); you would be restricted to analyze it from the perspective of the composed environment
+- You could have a ton of composed environments which wouldn't be manageable at all - You couldn't analyze coverage just from the perspective of one of those variables (e.g. "macOS" or "Firefox"); you would be restricted to analyze it from the perspective of the composed environment